Faugnom1/ChatRoomProject/README.md

 # ChatRoomProject
 Project with Nick

-Written in JS, Html, CSS for a real time chat room application that contains other features; starting with an announcements section.
+Written using JS, Html, CSS and possibly React and Node.JS A real time chat room application that contains other features; starting with an announcements section.